prwnr/laravel-streamer/README.md

 can be "reconstructed" until "now" (or until a selected date).

 What "replaying" messages really means?
-It means, that all the messages that are in the stream, will be read from the very beginning, and their payload will be "combined" into a final version of the message - where each filed will be replaced with its "newer" value, if such appeared in the history.
+It means, that all the messages that are in the stream, will be read from the very beginning, and payload of each single entry will be "combined" into a final version of the message - each filed will be replaced with its "newer" value, if such exists in the history.

 This is going to be useful with events that don't hold all the information about the resource they may represent, but have only data about fields that changed.